 When a low level driver calls registerPort, it declares if it handles multiple devices.
 This determines how the addr argument to connectDevice is handled and what getAddr returns.

 • multiDevice false

-The addr argument to connectDevice is ignored and getAddr always returns -1
+The addr argument to connectDevice is ignored and getAddr always returns -1 example disabling access to the port prevents access to all addresses on the port.

 • multiDevice true